Textualize/textual/docs/styles/text_style.md

 # Text-style

-The `text-style` sets the style for the text in a widget.
+The `text-style` style sets the style for the text in a widget.

 ## Syntax